 Digital Entrepreneurship in Africa: How a Continent Is Escaping Silicon Valley's Long Shadow

-Mark Graham is Professor of Internet Geography at the Oxford Internet Institute at the University of Oxford the editor (with William H. Dutton) of Society and the Internet: How Networks of Information and Communication Are Changing Our Lives.
+Mark Graham is Professor of Internet Geography at the Oxford Internet Institute at the University of Oxford the editor (with William H. Dutton) of

 The hope and hype about African digital entrepreneurship, contrasted with the reality on the ground in local ecosystems.